 While using Toujeo®, do not drive or operate heavy machinery until you know how Toujeo® affects you.
 Don’t drink alcohol or use other medicines that contain alcohol.

-Toujeo® may cause serious side effects that can lead to death, such as severe allergic reactions.
+Toujeo® may cause severe allergic reactions that can lead to death.
 Get medical help right away if you have:

 Toujeo® may have additional side effects including swelling, weight gain, low potassium, and injection site reactions which may include change in fat tissue, skin thickening, redness, swelling, and itching.